-Any of the above conditions can cause an error message to appear on the monitor screen (page 130).
+Any of the above conditions can cause an error message to appear on the monitor screen (page 128).
 Perform the action indicated by the message that appears.

-■ Operating Environment
+Operating Environment

-- Operating Temperature Requirements: 0 to 40°C (32 to 104°F) - Operating Humidity: 10 to 85% (non condensation) - Do not place the camera in any of the following locations. - In an area exposed to direct sunlight, or large amounts of moisture, dust, or sand - Near an air conditioner or in other areas subjected to extreme temperature or humidity - Inside of a motor vehicle on a hot day, or in an area subjected to strong vibration
+- Operating Temperature Requirements: 0 to 40°C (32 to 104°F) - Operating Humidity: 10 to 85% (non condensation) - Do not place the camera in any of the following locations. - In an area exposed to direct sunlight, or large amounts of moisture, dust, or sand Near heating or cooling devices, or in other areas subjected to extreme changes - in temperature or humidity - Inside of a motor vehicle on a hot day, or in an area subjected to strong vibration

-■ Condensation
+Condensation